 No, I’m pretty sure I could beat him in a case interview competition!

 There is enormous temptation to take the path that is most popular, most visible, and often most prestigious.
-(It is far more prestigious to be a NBA Basketball champion than say a case interview champion.)
+(It is far more prestigious to be an NBA champion than say a case interview champion.)